Roth Conversions Simplified: Pay Taxes Now or Later?

 … you may end up in the same tax bracket as when you were working.

-If that happens, the Traditional IRA didn’t really lower your lifetime taxes.
+If that happens, the Traditional IRA may not have lowered your lifetime taxes at all.

-It only kicked the can down the road.
+It may have simply kicked the can down the road.

 And if tax rates rise in the future, or if you have pension income pushing your income even higher, your lifetime tax bill could actually increase.